Preserving Attorney-Client Privilege in Patent Proceedings

 - Best practices for preserving the privilege

-- What are the unique attorney–client privilege issues affecting patent attorneys?
+- What are the unique attorney-client privilege issues impacting patent attorneys?

 - How and to what extent does the attorney-client privilege apply to patent agents?